DannyBoyIL/Mobile-Automation/README.md

 This command builds the report and opens it in your browser.
 </details>

 ## Running Tests
 This project uses Maven, TestNG, and Cucumber to run the automation suite.

 ### Parallel Execution (Development Branch)
-<b>Parallel test execution is implemented on the `development` branch.
-If you want to use parallel runs, switch to that branch and follow the branch-specific README instructions.</b>
+**Parallel test execution is implemented on the `development` branch.** If you want parallel runs, switch to that branch and follow the branch-specific README instructions.

 ### iOS Execution
 Update iOS device config: